eder1234/stereo_visual_navigation_demo/topological_map/README.md

+# Topological map

-Files related with the topological map (visual memory).
+This folder contains the files related with the topological map (visual memory).

+## Overview
+Point features are extracted and matched (SuperGlue) between all the pairs of two images in a folder (2021 mobile stereo dataset).

+### Search path algorithms

 Weighted graph (`matches_matrix`) used by A*.